karlajaramillo/shooting-stars/README.md

 -> Increasing difficulty and add features.

 ## Backlog
+-> Add images to the stars, instead of circles.
 —> Add music during the game.
 -> Add effects when the user catches a star.
 -> Let the user choose the place or background where the user start the game.